woojoo666/ChibiProtoClass/README.md

 ChibiProto follows javascript's prototypal ideology, where classes and instances are the same thing, and any object can serve as a "prototype" for another object.
 Thus, `contruct` and `extend` both essentially do the same thing: create a new object with the old object as the prototype.
 The only difference is that `construct` calls created object's constructor, and `extend` adds extra properties to the created object.
 This also means that, while perhaps a little counter-intuitive, objects created through `construct` will also inherit the `construct` and `extend` methods.

 ChibiClass follows the more traditional class ideology, where classes and instances are different entities.
-Classes are created through the `extend` method, and each class carries an internal `proto` object.
+Classes are created through the `extend` method, and each class carries an internal `prototype` object.
 This object is then used during the `construct` method to create new instances.
-This is why in order to manually modify the prototype, for ChibiProto we use `MyProto.mymethod = ...`, whereas for ChibiClass we use `MyClass.proto.mymethod = ...`.
+This is why in order to manually modify the prototype, for ChibiProto we use `MyProto.mymethod = ...`, whereas for ChibiClass we use `MyClass.prototype.mymethod = ...`.
 Another major consequence of these differences is that ChibiClass can have static methods, but ChibiProto can not.
 This is simply because in ChibiProto, the class itself is being used as the prototype, so every method has to get inherited.

 To summarize, ChibiProto classes uses themselves as a prototype for constructing instances, whereas ChibiClass classes use an internal prototype to construct instances.